Thank you for your work to explain the speed of light. For me,

 Might other factors like Causal Dynamical Triangulations (CDT), Regge calculus, fractal structure, 2-D spacetime, and the flavors of the simplex be included in an appropriate build-out and within an appropriate doubling?

 I think that the emergence at the Planck base units, the simplest planckspheres may well account for what we know as dark matter and dark energy.
-I believe it’s a relatively simple calculation.
+Ours is a relatively simple assumption.

 Among all the people to whom I write, I suspect you can debunk this concept most quickly; or, you may be surprised at its simplicity and possibility.
 Of course, the derivative, discrete nature of space-time is necessary and I think we would do well to redefine the infinite with mathematical terminology and anticipate a finite-infinite transformation possibly further defining the renormalization process..

-Follow-up (from CDT and Cosmology): • Non-renormalizability of perturbative quantum gravity • FLRW paradigm: Physics Beyond the Standard Models of Particles, Cosmology and Astrophysic. • Imposing homogeneity and isotropy on spatial slices of constant time t. • So-called “backreaction” effect of inhomogeneities on smaller scales on the dynamics of the universe on larger scales • “…an explicit realization of a non-perturbative, Planckian quantum dynamics…”
+Follow-up Causal Dynamical Triangulations (CDT): CDT and Cosmology: • Non-renormalizability of perturbative quantum gravity • FLRW paradigm: Physics Beyond the Standard Models of Particles, Cosmology and Astrophysic. • Imposing homogeneity and isotropy on spatial slices of constant time, t. • So-called “backreaction” effect of inhomogeneities on smaller scales on the dynamics of the universe on larger scales • “…an explicit realization of a non-perturbative, Planckian quantum dynamics…”

 This website is a study of a model of the universe based on an application of base-2 exponentiation (multiplying by 2 or doublings) that eventually encapsulates-and-relates everything, everywhere, for all time in just 202 notations.
 This model of the universe starts with Planck Length and Planck Time, the smallest possible measurements, and goes to the largest.
 It starts with the very first moment in time and goes to this very moment in time.